Hounest/Hounest/README.md

    Project 1: Identify the target emerging enterprises from a given list of enterprises based on their introductions automatically
    Methods: NLP, Machine learning
+   Source file: (1) Scoring.py for the demand of traditional scoring method,which can be potentially used on scoring the availability of reviews or other texts.
+                (2) Machine learning part.py for the demand of automatical identifying the required reviews or other texts.
+                Tips: A proper training dataset needs to be constructed.